 If you're serious about creating an effective skin gummy, here's the testing sequence that can't be shortcut:

-Bioavailability verification using in-vitro dissolution testing that mimics the pH changes from stomach to intestine.
+Bioavailability verification using in-vitro dissolution testing that mimics pH changes from stomach to intestine.
 If budget allows, comparative bioavailability studies against capsule formulations can be incredibly revealing.

 The Uncomfortable Economics

-Let me break down the real numbers.
+Let's break down the real numbers.

 A properly formulated skin-support gummy with high-grade peptides, microencapsulated actives, and modified atmosphere packaging costs $0.32–0.57 per piece.